BoWang12/Iso-Seq/README.md

 This study has several targets:

- 1) To set up the protocal of bacoding stratgy, which can sequence many different tissues in one smart cell;
+ 1) To set up the protocal of barcoding stratgy, which can sequence many different samples in one smart cell;

  2) To capture the as many full-length isoforms as possible in maize transcriptome;